 Aidspan's strategic plan, annual plans and annual reports are available under key documents.

-Aidspan's work falls into three main programme areas: Editorial, Outreach and Research.
+Aidspan's work falls into four program areas: Editorial, Outreach, Research and Data Analytics.

-The Outreach Department focuses on Global Fund–related activities in countries where the Fund’s grants are implemented.
-The department manages a “local watchdog project” designed to identify and mentor organisations and individuals interested in monitoring the activities of the Global Fund and its local partners (e.g., country coordinating mechanism, principal recipients, sub-recipients, local fund agent).
+The Outreach Department takes the global to the grassroots by emphasizing accountability, efficiency and transparency at the implementing country level.
+By arming country-level watchdogs with the best information about health financing, Aidspan believes that it can ensure that Global Fund programs are implemented efficiently and effectively.
+The Local Watchdog Project identifies and mentors organizations and individuals interested in monitoring the activities and impact of the Global Fund at the country level.
 The Outreach Department also manages projects designed to improve the performance of CCMs, to improve the accountability of Global Fund grants, and to promote networking and the sharing of information.

 The Research Department publishes short research studies on the workings of the Global Fund and its implementers.
 This includes critiquing the policies, actions, transparency, accountability, impact and effectiveness of the Global Fund Secretariat and Board, and of country coordinating mechanisms, local fund agents and implementers.
 The Research Department also summarises and critiques Global Fund-related research that has been carried out by others.
 In addition, the Department produces guides and briefs to assist Fund applicants and implementers.

 The Data Analytics Department create tools for analysis of data.
 Most of the data we source are secondary data already available through open source.
 We extract data, make them easier to read through simple presentation and offer our users an online facility for easy analysis.
 Our tools are accessible through the Data Analytics page.